roadrunner-server/roadrunner-docs/docs/en/lab/logger.md

 ### Line Endings

 It allows configuring custom line endings for the logger.
 By default, the plugin uses `\n` as the line ending.
+Note that the `\n` is a forced default.
+This means that if the value is empty, RoadRunner will still use `\n`.
+So no empty line endings are allowed.

 ```yaml
 logs: